 Areas That We Cover

-GreenFish are happy to cover the south-east of England, if you would like us to carry out an EPC on your property outside of the area then please contact us directly for a free quote.
+GreenFish Consulting main office is based in Tunbridge wells with a second office newly opened in Bodmin Cornwall with this in mind we are happy to cover the south-east of England, Cornwall and Devon. if you would like us to carry out an EPC on your property outside of the area then please contact us directly for a free quote.

 Regulations are changing from April 2018.
 Landlords will be forced to improve the energy efficiency of homes with a current rating of F or G to meet the new minimum standards of E before letting their properties.
 This is to help cut tenants energy bills and carbon emissions.
 All EPCs are provided with recommendations to help them in this process, and they can also use the governments eco-schemes to alleviate upfront costs.